gpanic/fleamart/fleamart-web/src/main/webapp/README.md

 webapp
 ======
-The equivalent of the WebContent folder in standard Eclipse web projects. blabla
+The equivalent of the WebContent folder in standard Eclipse web projects. nekaj :)